getodk/docs/getting-started.rst

 This requires:

-- :ref:`Installing Collect on a phone or other mobile device <install-collect>`
+- :ref:`Installing Collect on a phone or other mobile device <installing-collect>`
-- :ref:`Installing Aggregate on a server <install-aggregate>`
+- :ref:`Installing Aggregate on a server <installing-aggregate>`

 .. tip::